Alice Glenn: Political views and profile

 Glenn was a highly vocal and prominent social conservative during her time as a TD.
 Glenn stated her own beliefs were a “Judaeo-Christian ethic based on the God-given tradition of eternal law" as opposed to a "humanist vision which rejects God and traditional values".
 Glenn opposed moves to introduce divorce, abortion and contraceptives to Ireland and rejected calls to reform childcare, suggesting such legalisation would interfere with the family.

-Glenn cited Arthur Griffith and Daniel O’Connell as political heroes, and welcomed comparisons to Ronald Reagan and Margaret Thatcher.
+Glenn cited Arthur Griffith and Daniel O'Connell as political heroes, and welcomed comparisons to Ronald Reagan and Margaret Thatcher.
 Unusually for a member of Fine Gael, she also cited the founder of their primary rival Fianna Fáil Éamon de Valera as an inspiration, specifically praising his social conservatism by stating "Thank God for Dev and what he has done.
 Thank God for his Constitution and its moral values; what he did was right.”
 She frequently involved religious rhetoric; once upon being criticised for a lack of empathy towards couples whose marriages had failed, Glenn retorted "It wasn’t me who said that what God has joined together, let no man pull asunder; it was Christ".
 Following her departure from Fine Gael, she described the organisation as a "once great party, now going down the road to depravity and defiance of God’s law".

+In 1985, Glenn was name checked on the Christy Moore song Delirium Tremens.